openvstorage/alba/COMPILING.md

 >> make
 >> sudo make install

-> List of required packages (See the file _tags under ocaml directory.
+> List of required opam packages (See the file _tags under ocaml directory.
 You don't have to install all these package because some of them will be installed automatically during arakoon installation.)
+>> arakoon.1.8.8
 >> kinetic-client
 >> tiny_json
 >> cmdliner
 >> ppx_deriving_yojson
->> lwt.2.4.8
+>> lwt.2.5.0
 >> oUnit
 >> ctypes
 >> ctypes-foreign